-In December 2016, the Group received permission to calculate the REA for exposures registered in Danske Bank Plc (Finland) according to the internal ratings-based ("IRB") approach for the retail asset class and according to the foundation internal ratings-based approach for the institution asset class.
-Implementation took place in the first quarter of 2017.
+At Danske Mortgage Bank Plc (Finland), the Group has permission to use the foundation internal ratings-based ("F-IRB") approach for credit risk exposures to corporate customers.
+In December 2016, the Group obtained permission to calculate the REA for exposures at Danske Bank Plc using the F-IRB approach for the institutions asset class and using the A-IRB approach for the retail asset class.
+Implementation took place in January 2017.